 The Concordia Undergraduate Journal of Philosophy 2015-2016

-We feel it is important to recognize and promote excellence in our department in every way possible, so we would like to say first that we are glad to have worked with so many talented individuals and to have read so many great essays.
-Especially noteworthy was the final two papers, which forced the editors to deliberate for a long time.
-It was difficult to choose, and so we would like to recognize Alex Suthern as this year’s runner-up for her paper on Levinas and fecundity, “A Compassionate Account of Fecundity Beyond the Biological.”
+We feel it is important to recognize and promote excellence in our department in every way possible.
+We are privileged to have worked with so many talented individuals and to have read such excellent essays.
+Especially noteworthy were the final two papers, which required a rigorous deliberation on the part of the editors.
+Therefore, we would like to recognize Alex Suthern as this year’s runner-up for her paper on Levinas and fecundity, “A Compassionate Account of Fecundity Beyond the Biological.”

 Finally, congratulations to this year’s official selection: